HA-work/CISC3140Lab3PRoj1/proj1/README.md

 ## proj1

-This project parses structured data of CSV format using AWK, a scripting language commonly used to manipulate data and generate reports.
+This code parses structured data of CSV format using AWK, a scripting language commonly used to manipulate data and generate reports.

 The scripts rank records based on scores provided in the dataset, and lists the top 3 cars for certain categories.

 Data is stored in `data` folder, maintained by git submodule.

+The results of this code are sent to three output csv files.
+One labled initialReport.csv which has all the car data except for the show car in order of ranking.
+One labled bestMakes.csv holds the top 3 cars for each make.
+The last is bestCars.csv which holds the top 3 cars for each of the categories asked.

+This code is revised from the original code given.
+Bugs were fixed
+Functionality was added
+New documentation was made.

 ### Dependencies